 Gathering tinder is for when you are out in the bush right?

 True, locating, and identifying good sources of tinder and fire craft is more commonly related to bush survival.
 However, in a SHTF situation knowing where the available sources of tinder and fuel are and how to use them could save your life.
 In the usual urban environment, shelter is readily available.
 This leads us to the next second priority – fire.

 Making fire when the gas and power is out, even for a short time, can be a real challenge unless you are willing to think outside the box and use everything around you.
 This, in itself, is the essence of prepping.

 First things first – Getting heat

-You can put all methods of fire craft into practical use in the urban environment if you can get hold of the raw materials, from the fire plough with a couple of chair legs to a bow drill with a shoelace and coat hanger.
+You can put all methods of fire craft into practical use in the urban environment if you can get hold of the raw materials, from the fire plough with a couple of chair legs to a bow drill with a shoelace and a coat hanger.
 However, with modern living comes modern solutions to starting a fire.
-Commonplace household products, materials and cleaning chemicals can be used to create fire.
+Commonplace household products, materials, and cleaning chemicals can be used to create fire.

 Below is a list of ways of making sparks / a flame with simple household items.